ritza-co/codecapsules-docs/docs/deployment/how-to-deploy-python-telegram-bot-to-production.md

   - navigation
 ---

-# How to Deploy a Python Telegram Bot to Production on Code Capsules For Free in 5 Minutes
+# How to Deploy a Python Telegram Bot to Production on Code Capsules in 5 Minutes

 *A video for this guide can be found [here](https://www.youtube.com/watch?v=z-K9rVfhd5c&list=PLoEGujFfB4nakOY7ifjldejFZBREfn3Zd&index=1) if you prefer watching to reading.*

-Deploy a Python Telegram Bot and learn how to host backend code on Code Capsules for free.
+Deploy a Python Telegram Bot and learn how to host backend code on Code Capsules.

 ## Register the Bot